ifyio/next-flat-routes/README.md

 /app/admin/routes/settings.(page).tsx
 ```

+Additionally, each route segment should be delimited by a period (.), as seen in the example above.

 ## Index route files

 For flat index route files, there's no need to prefix the route filename.
 For instance, the admin homepage will be: